 Disclaimer: This post may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

-Scooping the litter box shouldn’t be the most frustrating part of having a cat, but the wrong cat litter scoop can make it feel that way.
-Handles snap when the scoop is full, small clumps slip through the slots, and sticky waste gets stuck to the surface instead of dropping cleanly.
+Scooping the litter box should be simple, but the wrong cat litter scoop can make it more frustrating than it needs to be.
+Handles snap when the scoop is full, small clumps slip through the slots, and sticky waste clings to the surface instead of dropping cleanly.

-Scooping can feel frustrating when clumps stick and don’t lift cleanly
+Scooping can feel frustrating when clumps stick and do not lift cleanly

 How to Choose the Right Cat Litter Scoop